nodejs/node/doc/contributing/security-model-strategy.md

 * Document the security model
 * Document threat models and current state of the art
-* Support experimentation on features like persmission and policies
+* Support experimentation on features like permissions and policies
 * Add security component in Node.js certification covering Node.js security model